-It's all over the news: Net neutrality is dead.
+Net neutrality is all over the news.
 But what the heck is it?

-We've all come to rely on the Internet for almost every aspect of our lives — work, communication, shopping, entertainment, even medical advice — and there's been a slow rumbling of debate about how this new frontier should be managed.
-After all, the Internet, like any infrastructure, has a limited capacity, so how should service providers organize and prioritize what information is accessed and by whom?
+We've all come to rely on the internet for almost every aspect of our lives — work, communication, shopping, entertainment, even medical advice.
+With that comes a decades-old debate about how this new frontier should be managed.
+After all, the internet, like any infrastructure, has a limited capacity, so how should service providers organize and prioritize what information is accessed and by whom?

-On the one hand, we've had proponents of net neutrality — folks who argue that a free and democratic Internet requires equal access, and that unless net neutrality is enforced, telecom providers will seek to sell the fastest traffic to the highest bidder, creating a situation where companies can ensure "premium" service by simply paying more for it, and forcing subscribers to buy services they would otherwise never want.
-On the other hand, we've had defenders of "free market" principles, suggesting that Internet Service Providers (ISPs) should have the right to decide how they monetize their services.
+On the one hand, we have proponents of net neutrality — folks who argue that a free and democratic internet requires equal access, and that unless net neutrality is enforced, telecom providers will seek to sell the fastest traffic to the highest bidder.
+This would create a situation where companies can ensure "premium" service by simply paying more for it, and forcing subscribers to buy services they would otherwise never want.
+On the other hand, we have defenders of "free market" principles, suggesting that Internet Service Providers (ISPs) should have the right to decide how they monetize their services.

-All this came to a head this week with a D.C.
-Circuit Court of Appeals ruling in favor of Verizon, which was asking for an appeal of the Federal Communications Commissions' net neutrality rules, arguing that the agency had overstepped its legal authority.
+All this came to a head in 2014 with a D.C.
+Circuit Court of Appeals ruling in favor of Verizon, which was asking for an appeal of the Federal Communications Commissions' (FCC) net neutrality rules, arguing that the agency had overstepped its legal authority.
 But while the court may have overruled the FCC's authority to issue a blanket prohibition against blocking sites or slowing traffic, it also upheld the agency's right to regulate broadband.